 See sense and get up to 50% off the annual cost of your contact lenses.
-Specialist cheap UK contact lens sites let you slash annual costs by £100+, plus chop a third off laser eye-surgery costs.
+Shop around specialist contact lens suppliers to slash annual costs by £100+, plus chop a third off laser eye-surgery costs.

 This is all about getting exactly the same lenses, made by the same company, with the same prescription, for less.
 Even opticians' own brands are often simply identical lenses with different packaging.
 Here are the key points: